Geological Hazards – Observations, Measurements, Modeling

 Admission

-Bachelor's degree (or equivalent) in Earth and Environmental Sciences, Physics, Chemistry, or Mathematics (other fields possible depending on applications).
+Hold a bachelor's degree (or equivalent) in Earth and Environmental Sciences, Physics, Chemistry, or Mathematics (other fields may be considered depending on the applicant's background).

 Read more